 Filters may be applied to data downloads, including those for date and time range, IP address and MAC address.
-Users may also choose to have the data broken into separate 1 GB files instead of combined in one large file.
+Users may also choose to have the downloaded data broken into separate smaller files, for example, limited to a size of 1 GB.